VISIT OUR ART STORE ▶

 How to Paint Autumn Trees in Watercolor: Step-by-Step for Beginners

 Love the cozy colors of fall?
-Let me show you how to bring that warmth into your sketchbook with watercolor.
+Let Kerrilyn Cheah show you how to bring that warmth straight into your sketchbook with watercolor.

-In this guide, I walk you through six different autumn trees you can paint with simple techniques and beautiful colors.
+In this guide, Kerrilyn Cheah walks you through six different autumn trees you can paint using simple techniques and beautiful, seasonal colors.

-Whether you're just starting or looking to have fun with color mixing, come paint along with me!
+Whether you’re just starting out or simply want to have fun with color mixing, come paint along and enjoy the magic of fall!

 Tree 1: Painting a Red Autumn Tree with V-shaped Leaves

-Let's start with our first tree!
-I'm keeping it simple and fun, using a soft V-shape as our main structure.
+Let’s start with the first tree in a simple and fun way, using a soft V-shape as the main structure.

-For this red autumn tree, I paint the leaves branching out in various sizes of a V-shape.
+For this red autumn tree, the leaves are painted branching out in various sizes of a V-shape.
 It helps to picture a cone with the tree trunk running through the middle.

 Sketch the simple shapes of red autumn tree

-I use Sennelier's Rooster Medley for the red but feel free to use any red you already have in your palette.
+Sennelier’s Rooster Medley is used for the red, but any red already available in the palette will work.

-Using just the tip of my brush, I paint small strokes to form those V-shapes.
-Then I bring in a second brush and pick up some brown pink.
+Using just the tip of the brush, small strokes are painted to form those V-shapes.
+Then a second brush is used to pick up some Brown Pink.

-It's a dirty, muddy yellow that blends beautifully with the red.
-I drop that brown pink onto both sides of the tree — left and right.
+It is a dirty, muddy yellow that blends beautifully with the red.
+Brown Pink is dropped onto both sides of the tree — left and right.
 It creates a smooth transition from red to yellow, giving the tree that autumn warmth.

-I return to my first brush and continue layering more red leaves in that same V-pattern, spreading them from both sides of the trunk.
+The first brush returns to layer more red leaves in that same V-pattern, spreading them from both sides of the trunk.

 Paint the tree leaves using red and brown

-Now, it's time to work on the trunk and branches.
-I grab some sepia, a dark brown, and paint the center part of the branch.
-Then, I add tiny leaves at the base to round out the shape.
+Now, it is time to work on the trunk and branches.
+Sepia, a dark brown, is used to paint the center part of the branch.
+Then, tiny leaves are added at the base to round out the shape.

-To finish, I use broken sepia lines along the trunk, especially where there are white gaps.
-This makes the trunk look like it's peeking out from behind the red foliage.
+To finish, broken sepia lines are painted along the trunk, especially where there are white gaps.
+This makes the trunk look like it is peeking out from behind the red foliage.

 Paint the tree trunk

-I also add some splatters to finish off.
+Some splatters are also added to finish off.

 Add splatters